Make-Europe/tma.js/apps/docs/platform/about.md

 # About Platform

 Telegram Mini Apps is a technology created by developers of the famous messenger Telegram.
-The main it’s purpose is to provide developers more flexible communication channel with Telegram users.
+Its main purpose is to provide developers a flexible communication channel with Telegram users.

 It may seem not clear, but Mini Apps are not self-served services.
 The first thing to note is, technically, this technology is just an add-on for such already-known Telegram functionality as